CHuiV123/GuruAssist/README.md

 2.  **Open your browser** to `http://localhost:8501`.

-3.  **Enter your Google AI API Key** in the sidebar, upload a PDF or paste text, and click "Generate Mind Map"!
+3.  **Enter your OpenAI API Key** in the sidebar, upload a PDF or paste text, and click "Generate Mind Map"!

 ## Usage

-1. Provide your Google AI API Key in the sidebar.
+1. Provide your OpenAI API Key in the sidebar.
 2. Upload a syllabus PDF or paste your study notes into the text area.
 3. Click **"Generate Mind Map"**.
 4. Interact with the generated mind map: